freeipa/freeipa-openshift-container/README.md

 ## Installing and using the template

-> Knowing bug:The template can be instantiated from the cli with 'oc' but
+> Known bug:The template can be instantiated from the cli with 'oc' but
 > it can not be instantiated from OpenShift Console.
 The pod is not created.

-An Openshift template is provided that let you deploy the current workload state by using some parameters; It is required to create the rbac objects at `deploy/admin` directory by:
+An Openshift template is provided that let you deploy the current workload state by using some parameters; this template is using ephemeral storage which means that the information is lost between pod restarts and with new template instances, so keep it in mind when using it.

+It requires to previously create the rbac objects at `deploy/admin` directory by:

 ```shell
 kustomize build deploy/admin | oc create -f -